 This massively reduces bioavailability which means that the amount of the vitamin that’s actually being absorbed into your body is dramatically decreased.
-In short, these tablets are largely ineffective and not cost efficient.
+In short, these tablets are largely ineffective and are far from being cost efficient.

-On top of this, once these jars are opened the packaging is no longer airtight.
-This allows the dietary supplement to come into contact with the air and then oxidise.
+On top of this, open jars are no longer airtight.
+This allows the dietary supplement to come into contact with the air which causes it to oxidise and breakdown.

 Why Liposomal Supplements Are Revolutionary

 Without liposomal encapsulation, it’s difficult for your body to effectively absorb the vitamins so avoid wasting your money on most tablet vitamins.

 Liposomal encapsulation either facilitates absorption directly in the mouth or prevents the stomach acids from prematurely breaking down the vitamin C.

 Liposomes are tiny bubbles of phospholipids.
 Wrapping the vitamin C in them leads to better absorption.
 This is because the liposomes shield, protect and deliver the supplements through the digestive system and into the bloodstream.

 For effective vitamin C delivery, the nutrient has to be both water and oil soluble, which is difficult to achieve.
 In Liposomal delivery, the supplements come in liquid form so have already been suspended in water.